AllegriM/React-Ecommerce/README.md

 - [Firebase] - Google-backend application development software
 - [NodeJS] - JavaScript runtime built on Chrome's V8 JavaScript engine
 - [Eslint] - Tool to identify and report on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs
+- [react-router-dom] - Add route functionalities to the project

 ## Functionalities